telent/nixwrt/README.md

   will very often involve opening it up and attaching a USB serial convertor to some header pins: sometimes it involves soldering those pins into holes.
 On other devices it's not nearly as complicated as you can access U-Boot across the network.
-The OpenWRT wiki is often very helpful here.
+The OpenWrt wiki is often very helpful here.

 Now, clone the nixwrt repo, and also the nixpkgs revision on which it depends